A Probabilistic Choreography Language for PRISM: Choreography Language

 can be easily encoded as:

 Additionally, the choreography

 can be encoded in our model language as

-Given that parameters range over a finite set, this operation is redundant as far as the theory is concerned.
+Given that parameters range over a finite set, this operation is redundant.

 \item {\em The {\sf foreach} construct.} The use of parametric modules can be further facilitated by introducing syntactic sugar that allows iteration over the set of indices that parameterise these modules.
-To this end, our language implementation includes the construct $\textsf{foreach } (k\ \textit{op}\ i)\ u@A[i]$, which can be used in front of and update $u$ to parameterise with respect to multiple instances of the same type of variable over different modules.
-The construct enables the expression $(k\ \textit{op}\ i)$ to range over a set of indices, which can then be used in $u@A[i]$.
-In essence, it provides a more concise and readable way to express operations over multiple indexed modules.
-Notably, this construct can be encoded explicitly by numbering the modules manually, provided that the indices are known at compile time rather than determined dynamically at runtime.
+To this end, our language implementation includes the construct $\textsf{foreach } (k\ \textit{op}\ i)\ u@A[k]$, which can be used in front of and update $u$ to parameterise it with respect to multiple instances of the same type of variable over different modules.